-The key priority areas that emerged after analysis of educational partner data were consistent with feedback gathered for the 2021-22 LCAP.
-Our educational partners want safe campuses where all students attend daily to engage in learning, inclusive of enrichment opportunities, with social emotional/behavioral supports and other available resources.
+The key priority areas that emerged after analysis of educational partner data revealed common themes.
+Our educational partners believe a student's mental health and social-emotional well being is a top priority along with providing academic support and enrichment opportunities to all students while they attend school in safe learning environments.
 Additionally, preparing all students for life after high school by providing a variety of college and career experiences was extremely important to our educational partners.
-Finally, supporting teachers, staff, and parents/caregivers also emerged as a key priority.
+Finally, increased parent/caregiver involvement and parent/caregiver learning opportunities also emerged as a key priority.